LucasG04/code-styling/README.md

-# easy-code-copy
+# code-styling

-Hosted on GitHub Pages: https://lucasg04.github.io/easy-code-copy/
+Hosted on GitHub Pages: https://lucasg04.github.io/code-styling/

 ## How to use